Affiliate Marketing VS. Freelancing

 As a freelance worker, you’re considered either a contractor or an independent worker, working for yourself.

-As long as you can handle multiple work loads, you can spread your talent around to many different companies if you choose too, and most freelancers do.
+As long as you can handle multiple work loads, you can spread your talent around to many different companies if you choose too, which most freelancers do.

 Freelance Work Example